GyldendalDigital/gu-ds/packages/gu-ds-tokens/README.md

 ## ⚡ Quick how to: update tokens

-1. Export from Figma
+1. Export json from Figma
-2. Replace the content in `./tokens-from-figma.json` with the exported json
+2. Replace json in `tokens-from-figma.json`
 3. Run `yarn tokens`
 4. Commit changes